GENI-NSF/geni-tools/README-omni.txt

  - Add support for the ProtoGENI / InstaGENI 'createimage' method to snapshot your disk.
 See http://www.protogeni.net/trac/protogeni/wiki/ImageHowTo (ticket #186)
+ - Provision now supplies the `geni_rspec_version` option, to specify the manifest format to use.

 New in v2.1:
  - Fix ugly error on createslice error (ticket #192)